PhilJZ/ListenAndBabble/README.md

 -creates ambient speech sounds (which can be used to train the echo-state network of the reinforcement learner) and -analyses various characteristics
 	of the speakers,
-	of shape parameters (like 'toungue position when saying /a/') and of the speech sounds themselves (e.g. plotting vowels in formant space).
+	of shape parameters (like 'tongue position when saying /a/') and of the speech sounds themselves (e.g. plotting vowels in formant space).

 Much of the code from the original repo has been compartmentalized, making it easier for a user to find his/her way around the code.